tarhanefe/tarhanefe.github.io/_projects/monkeypox_detection.md

 image: "https://github.com/tarhanefe/tarhanefe.github.io/assets/73281981/a15381a6-a223-4a12-9bdd-06c943e06936"
 ---

-This project focuses on detecting and distinguishing monkeypox cases from similar diseases such as smallpox, chickenpox, and measles.
-Conducted under the guidance of ICONLAB, the project aims to raise awareness within the global medical imaging community.
-To achieve accurate classification, we utilized various deep learning backbone models, including VGG16, Inception Net, and ResNet.
+This project, under ICONLAB, aims to detect and distinguish monkeypox from smallpox, chickenpox, and measles.
+It focuses on raising awareness in the global medical imaging community.
+For accurate classification, we utilized deep learning backbone models such as VGG16, Inception Net, and ResNet.

 <p align="center">
 <img src="https://github.com/tarhanefe/tarhanefe.github.io/assets/73281981/86ce444e-a327-41c6-8cca-79fc46da3442" alt="Project Image" width = "200" /></p>